4542elgh/MetaWeather/README.md

 * cli search by [location and date]
 * history - return the most recent five searches using inquirer
    - allow users to see and select which location to view
-* date range of forcasts by location, i.e. given this time frame, return all the forcasts of this location
+* date range of forecasts by location, i.e. given this time frame, return all the forcasts of this location
-* exit command
+* exit command with IO loop
 * cli help menu of the commands